ayushgp/ayushgp.github.io/_posts/2017-10-31-html-web-components-using-vanilla-js-part-2.md

       let _list = [];

       // Use defineProperty to define a prop on this object, ie, the component.
-      // Whenever list is set, call render.
-This way when the parent component sets some data
+      // Whenever list is set, call render and update private variable _list.
+      // This way when the parent component sets some data
       // on the child object, we can automatically update the child.
       Object.defineProperty(this, 'list', {
         get: () => _list,